Culture of Liverpool: Theatre

 Liverpool also has a history of performing arts, reflected every summer in its annual theatrical highlight, the Liverpool Shakespeare Festival, and by the number of theatres in the city.
-These include the Empire, Everyman, Playhouse, Neptune, Royal Court, and Unity Theatres.
+These include the Empire, Everyman, Playhouse, Royal Court, and Unity Theatres.
 The Everyman, Unity, and Playhouse Theatres all run their own theatre companies.

 Visual arts

 Liverpool has more galleries and national museums than any other city in the United Kingdom apart from London.
 National Museums Liverpool is the only English national collection based wholly outside London.
 The Tate Liverpool gallery houses the modern art collection of the Tate in the North of England and was, until the opening of Tate Modern, the largest exhibition space dedicated to modern art in the United Kingdom.
 The FACT centre hosts touring multimedia exhibitions, whilst the Walker Art Gallery houses an extensive collection of Pre-Raphaelites.
-Sudley House contains another major collection of pre-20th-century art, and the number of galleries continues to expand: Ceri Hand Gallery opened in 2008, exhibiting primarily contemporary art, and Liverpool University's Victoria Building was re-opened as a public art gallery and museum to display the University's artwork and historical collections which include the second-largest display of art by Audubon outside the US.
+Sudley House contains another major collection of pre-20th-century art, and the number of galleries continues to expand: Ceri Hand Gallery opened in 2008, exhibiting primarily contemporary art, and Liverpool University's Victoria Building was re-opened as a public art gallery and museum to display the university's artwork and historical collections which include the second-largest display of art by Audubon outside the US.

+The Sheppard-Worlock Statue is a statue of Derek Worlock, the English archbishop of Liverpool who played a crucial role in the 1982 visit by Pope John Paul II to the United Kingdom, the first papal visit to the UK for 400 years.
+A million people lined the route from Liverpool airport to the city, showcasing the immense public interest in The Pope's visit.
+The Pope attended services at Liverpool Metropolitan Cathedral and Liverpool Anglican Cathedral.

+Superlambanana reflects the history of Liverpool when the Elder Dempster Lines played a crucial role in the banana trade.
+It was Alfred Lewis Jones, the controlling partner of Elder Dempster, who is credited with introducing the banana to the British mass market in 1884.
+Liverpool Blue Star Line and Vestey was the largest retailer of meat in the world at that time.